 Welcome to the GCPS Pre-K Pilot Program!

-For the 2022-23 school year, Gwinnett County Public Schools (GCPS) will pilot a free Pre-K Program in eight Gwinnett elementary schools—Anderson-Livsey, Beaver Ridge, Benefield, Hopkins, Lawrenceville, McKendree, Nesbit, and Norton.
+For the 2023-24 school year, Gwinnett County Public Schools (GCPS) will continue its free Pre-K Program in eight Gwinnett elementary schools—Anderson-Livsey, Beaver Ridge, Benefield, Hopkins, Lawrenceville, McKendree, Nesbit, and Norton.
 Each school will have two Pre-K classes in the fall.
 These classes will follow the GCPS calendar and the elementary school’s hours.
 Pre-K students will attend class within their elementary attendance zone and bus transportation will be provided.

 For each pilot school, the two Pre-K classes will serve 16 students each for a total of 32 children.
 Families who live in a pilot school attendance zone may enter their child in the GCPS Pre-K Lottery if they are interested in their child attending one of the classes at their child's zoned school.
 While the majority of the seats in the classes will be given to students from the school attendance zone, a portion of seats will be available to children of staff members from the school and cluster.